I'm a member

 Printer Friendly Version

-The cornea, a clear, dome-shaped membrane that covers the front of the eye, is a key refractive element of the eye.
-Layers of the cornea consist of the epithelium (outermost layer); Bowman’s layer; the stroma, which comprises approximately 90% of the cornea; Descemet’s membrane; and the endothelium.
+The cornea, a clear, dome-shaped membrane that covers the front of the eye, is a key refractive element of sight.
+Layers of the cornea consist of the epithelium (outermost layer); Bowman layer; the stroma, which comprises approximately 90% of the cornea; Descemet’s membrane; and the endothelium.
 The established surgical treatment for corneal disease is penetrating keratoplasty (PK), which involves making a large central opening through the cornea and then filling the opening with full-thickness donor cornea.
-In certain conditions such as Stevens-Johnson syndrome, cicatricial pemphigoid, chemical injury, or prior failed corneal transplant, survival of transplanted cornea is poor.
-The keratoprosthesis has been developed to restore vision in patients for whom a corneal transplant is not an option.
+In certain conditions, such as Stevens-Johnson syndrome, cicatricial pemphigoid, chemical injury, or prior failed corneal transplant, survival of transplanted cornea is poor.
+The keratoprosthesis was developed to restore vision in patients for whom a corneal transplant is not an option.

-Patients should be expected to be able to be compliant with postoperative care.
+Patients should be able and expected to comply with postoperative care.